Children Biting “Bite Me!”

 Children Biting – Once Bitten Twice Shy

 Biting usually occurs between the ages of one and up to four years of age.
 It can come out of nowhere and stop just as suddenly as it started.
 It is a phase that is changeable or just stops.
-Biting although not acceptable is normally a child’s way of communicating something that they cannot yet verbalise, or express eg: “I want that toy now !” or “You are in my space” or even as an expression of love, normally for their mother and at times their sibling.
+Biting although not acceptable is normally a child’s way of communicating something that they cannot yet verbalise, or express eg: “I want that toy now !” or even as an expression of love, normally for their mother and at times their sibling.
 In the excitement of playing they bite.
 I remember when my two children were little and saying “I love you so much I’m going to eat you up” and I grab their feet and playfully nibble, just to hear their hysterical giggles saying “Mummy stop don’t eat me”.